We are currently inviting and confirming Speakers for the inaugural CSO 360 LatAm conference.

 Ned has previously worked at Royal Dutch Shell, the Inter-American Development Bank, the US Congress, and Morgan Stanley.

 Ned received his B.A. in Political Science from McGill University in Montreal and his M.A. in International Affairs from American University in Washington, DC.
 He also studied at the Universidad de Salamanca in Salamanca, Spain.
-He is fluent in Spanish, proficient in French, and has traveled to over 100 countries.
+He is fluent in Spanish, proficient in French, and has travelled to over 100 countries.

 Enquire about becoming a speaker